jimburton/raceconditions/README.md

 We've overspent our Widget budget and the shop is going bust :(

-The class `CheckThenAct` is meant to manage the value of a number but it only makes one change, setting the number to -1 if its value is zero.
+Read the code of the class `CheckThenAct`.
+The `changeNumber` method is meant to manage the value of a number and makes exactly one change, setting the number to -1 if its value is zero.

 Logically, the number should only need to be changed once.
 Run the `main` method in `CheckThenAct` and see whether this is the case.

 Note that we could be very unlikely to enter the race condition here apart from the fact that we